-Evidence-based implementation strategies described in the literature will be used to facilitate use of the Guidelines in practice.
-The Stroke Foundation has previously developed a framework for implementation, Implementing the Clinical Guidelines for Stroke Management: A guide to changing practice for stroke clinicians [2], which will continue to be promoted for use.
+Evidence-based implementation strategies described in the literature are used to facilitate use of the Guidelines in practice.
+The Stroke Foundation has previously developed a framework for implementation, Implementing the Clinical Guidelines for Stroke Management: A guide to changing practice for stroke clinicians [1], which will continue to be promoted for use.